hydraraptor81/ntu_sc2001_project/project2/README.md

 - A "dense" graph is defined as having edges $|E| = \frac{|V|(|V| - 1)}{2}$.
 - "dense" in this case refers to a complete graph, that is undirected.
 - All timings and "number of operations" in the algorithm are averages from 30 sets of graphs.
-- For all empircal results, we used a **n_operations** counter which accounts for, relexation of edges, finding a new path, heap operations, and outer loop iterations.

 ### Example of a sparse and dense graph
 <div style="display: flex; justify-content: space-between;">
     <img src="sample/graphs/sparse/trial_0/V5_sparse_n0.png" width="45%" />